cornish/anonymize-slide-python3-gui/README.md

 anonymize-slide
 ===============

-This is [Benjamin Gilbert's anonymize-slide](https://github.com/bgilbert/anonymize-slide) program updated to run under python3.
+This adds a very simple GUI interface to [Benjamin Gilbert's anonymize-slide](https://github.com/bgilbert/anonymize-slide) program which I previously [updated to run under python3](https://github.com/cornish/anonymize-slide-python3).
+The CLI functions still work as previously (see below).
+If no CLI arguments are supplied, the GUI is launched.

-**Please note that the updated code has not been tested with MRXS files**
+**Please note that the updated python3 code has not been tested with MRXS files**

 This is a program to remove the slide label from whole-slide images in the following formats: